Chrysler Hemi engine: 6.1

-6.2 Hellcat
+6.2L Supercharged HEMI (SRT Hellcat)

 For 2015, Chrysler introduced an all-new high performance supercharged variant of the Hemi engine, called the Hellcat (named after the Grumman F6F Hellcat).
 It features the same 4.09 in bore as the 6.4 L Hemi and the same 3.578 in stroke as the 5.7 L, giving it a total displacement of 6166 cc.
 The supercharger is a 2380 cc twin-screw IHI unit with integrated charge coolers, capable of producing 11.6 psi of boost.
 This engine is rated at 707 hp at 6,000 rpm and 650 lbft at 4,000 rpm of torque and has a compression ratio of 9.5:1.
 This engine was the most powerful engine produced by Chrysler as well as the most powerful production engine ever in a muscle car until the Dodge Demon was introduced.
 This engine is not equipped with Chrysler's Multi-Displacement System.
 In 2017, Mopar announced that it would sell it as a crate engine under the name Hellcrate.
 A Redeye version with 797 hp debuted in the Dodge Challenger in 2019, followed by the Dodge Charger in 2021.